Government Schemes To Help Get a Mortgage Deposit

 Talk to an expert experienced in government schemes.

-A mortgage broker will be able to verify whether or not you’re eligible for a scheme and, if there’s multiple, they can work with you to decide on which one might be best given your circumstances.
-This will save you a lot of time you might otherwise spend on researching each scheme and filling out the corresponding forms.
+A mortgage broker can verify whether you’re eligible for a scheme.
+If there are multiple schemes, they can work with you to decide which one might be best given your circumstances.
+This will save you a lot of time you might otherwise spend researching each scheme and filling out the corresponding forms.

 Which mortgage lenders can help?

-Not all lenders offer mortgages to borrowers who are supplementing their deposit with support from the government.
-Needing help with deposit for a house signals a level of risk they might be uncomfortable with.
-Thankfully, there are plenty of lenders who do approve of mortgage deposit loan schemes.
+Not all lenders offer mortgages to borrowers, supplementing their deposits with government support.
+Needing help with a deposit for a house signals a level of risk they might be uncomfortable with.
+Thankfully, there are plenty of lenders who approve of mortgage deposit loan schemes.

-Most high street ones, including Lloyds, Santander, Barclays, HSBC, NatWest and Virgin Money will all accept applicants that are part of the Starter Home scheme.
-While others such as Bank of Ireland, Pepper Money and Accord Mortgages are open to Help to Buy applicants too.
+Most high-street ones, including Lloyds, Santander, Barclays, HSBC, NatWest, and Virgin Money, will all accept applicants who are part of the Starter Home scheme.
+Others, such as Bank of Ireland, Pepper Money, and Accord Mortgages, are open to Help to Buy applicants, too.

-There’s also a range of specialist lenders you may not have heard of but that offer competitive rates in conjunction with various deposit schemes.
-Oftentimes they only work with brokers and so the only way to ensure you’re getting the best deal is to ask a broker for their guidance.
+There’s also a range of specialist lenders you may not have heard of that offer competitive rates in conjunction with various deposit schemes.
+Often, they only work with brokers, so the only way to ensure you’re getting the best deal is to ask a broker for guidance.

 Alternatives to government deposit schemes

-If you don’t qualify for any of the government help for a deposit, there are other options you could explore.
+If you don’t qualify for any government help with a deposit, you could explore other options.

-Developer gifted deposits: Getting a discount on a new build property from a developer is quite a common incentive and can then be used in place of deposit.
+Developer-gifted deposits: Getting a discount on a new-build property from a developer is quite a common incentive, and the discount can then be used in place of a deposit.
 Alternatively, a developer might offer to match the deposit you put down, doubling your down payment.
-It’s best to talk each of these options through with a broker though as some lenders view these arrangements less favourably.
+It’s best to talk each of these options through with a broker, though, as some lenders view these arrangements less favourably.

 Get matched with a broker to maximise your deposit potential

-Which government mortgage deposit scheme is right for you and how do you boost your chances of getting accepted first with the scheme and then with a lender?
+Which government mortgage deposit scheme is right for you, and how do you boost your chances of getting accepted first with the scheme and then with a lender?
 With expert help.
-A number of the brokers we work with have that expertise when it comes to the various deposit assistance initiatives and will be able to quickly tell you whether you qualify and how to apply.
+A number of the brokers we work with have that expertise regarding the various deposit assistance initiatives and will be able to quickly tell you whether you qualify and how to apply.

-This will save you from applying to the wrong type of scheme, missing out on potential cost-savings and prevent a potential rejection.
-From initial research until the day of completion, brokers can be your one-stop shop for all things home-buyer related.
+This will save you from applying to the wrong type of scheme, missing out on potential cost-savings and preventing a potential rejection.
+From initial research until the day of completion, brokers can be your one-stop shop for all things home-buyer-related.

-Start your journey with a free, no-obligation consultation by giving us a call on 0808 189 2301 or filling out our enquiry form.
+Start your journey with a free, no-obligation consultation by giving us a call at 0330 818 7026 or filling out our enquiry form.

 Ask a question